emmanuelotabil/FunPy/README.md

 ***List_tuple***
 Write a program which accepts a sequence of comma-separated numbers from console and generate a list and a tuple which contains every number.

+***Word_sort***
+Write a program that accepts a comma separated sequence of words as input and prints the words in a comma-separated sequence after sorting them alphabetically